openeventdata/mordecai/README.md

 Tests
 -----

-`mordecai` includes a few unit tests.
+Mordecai includes a few unit tests.
 To run the tests, `cd` into the `mordecai` directory and run:

 ```